Bipartite causal inference with interference, time series data, and a random network: Additional Simulations

 We compare the matching approaches to Na\"ive-$t$.
 We exclude Na\"ive-$j$ and Na\"ive-all from simulations under heterogeneity since the estimands they target average across units, whereas Na\"ive-$t$ and the matching estimators target unit-specific effects that average across time.

 The bias, MSE, Coverage and proportion of exposed units that are matched are shown in \cref{appendix:tab:hetero}.
-We evaluate the performance of the three matching estimators and Na\"ive-$t$ for estimating the average effect over all time points $\tau$, and the average effect over all exposed time points $\widetilde\tau$.
-In the presence of heterogeneous effects across time, all of the estimators are biased for the effect over all time periods, $\tau$.
-However, the matching estimators perform relatively well for estimating the effect over the exposed time periods, $\tilde{\tau}$, and substantially better than the Na\"ive-$t$ approach that suffers from confounding bias.
-Particularly, Matching 1-1 and 1-1/2 which match 85\% of the exposed time points are close to unbiased with appropriate coverage of confidence intervals.
+We evaluate the performance of the three proposed estimators and Na\"ive-$t$ for estimating the average effect over all exposed time points $\tau^\text{imm}$.
+The proposed estimators perform relatively well for estimating ${\tau}^\text{imm}$, and substantially better than the Na\"ive-$t$ approach that suffers from confounding bias.
+Particularly, the estimators based on the 1-1 and 1-1/2 algorithms which find matches for 85\% of the exposed time points are close to unbiased with appropriate coverage of confidence intervals.

-We also evaluate the performance of each matching estimator against the causal effect over the set of exposed time periods that are in fact matched, in that we evaluate the 1-1 matching estimator for estimating $\dbtilde\tau_{1-1}$, the 1-1/2 matching estimator for estimating $\dbtilde\tau_{1-1/2}$ and the 1-2 matching estimator for estimating $\dbtilde\tau_{1-2}$.
+We also evaluate the performance of each estimator against the causal effect over the set of exposed time periods that are in fact matched, in that we evaluate the estimator based on the 1-1 algorithm for estimating $\widetilde\tau^{\text{imm}, 1-1}$, the estimator based on the 1-1/2 algorithm for estimating $\widetilde\tau^{\text{imm},1-1/2}$ and the estimator based on the 1-2 algorithm for estimating $\widetilde\tau^{\text{imm}, 1-2}$.
 When compared against the effect over the matched exposed population, the estimators are unbiased with appropriate coverage.
 This suggests that even though the effect of exposure is not constant at each time point, matching approaches can still serve as a useful tool for inferring the average effect of the exposure over the population that was in fact matched.

 \if{

 }\fi

 \if{